msantelli/m_peirce/README.md

 - **JSON**: Structured data for programmatic use

 ## 📊 Strength Analysis Features
 [This feature is a side project of Claude Opus 4 itself stemming from no direct request from us, it is not needed and is not part of the methodology pursued here (and doesn't interact with the argument generator unless explicitly requested), but we'll leave it in this repository until we branch it to another project if it serves some purpose.
-Regardless, as an experiment in developing with the aid of LLMs, it's interesting to think about phenomenons as these.
+Regardless, as an experiment in developing with the aid of LLMs, it's interesting to think about phenomena such as these.
 We found it after we finished a working version]

 ### 🤖 Commentary on Emergent LLM Development Behavior